 Assuming that some relatively minor (~20ha) of additional Class 2 Agricultural land can be used for growth, then this Strategy recommends the further investigation of Strategy Area SH1 in the short to medium (0-10 years) term.
 Lot size could potentially be reduced below 2ha if there is connection to reticulated water & sewer.
-In five years (by 2026), if SH1 has still not being rezoned, Council may wish to investigate Strategy Area SH2 but this is not recommended at this time.
+In five years (by 2026), if SH1 has still not being rezoned or is 60% complete then Council may investigate Strategy Area SH2 but this is not recommended at this time.